 Class sessions will be mainly lecture-based, with student participation via discussions.
-While the lectures feature the fundamental concepts and tools students need to study more advanced economics courses, students are encouraged to raise philosophical questions about microeconomics and apply the knowledge into practice.
+The lectures feature the fundamental concepts and tools students need to study more advanced economics courses.
+Students are encouraged to raise questions and apply the knowledge into practice.
 In place of taking attendance, there will be in-class quizzes at the beginning of each lecture to review previous material.
 There will be two midterm exams and one cumulative final exam.